drazvan/SLiM/doc/source/slim_interpreter.rst

 Tell mode
 ~~~~~~~~~

-When a tell-slim is passed to the SLiM core, the core-slim will "assimilate" it
+When a tell-slim is passed to the SLiM core, the core-slim will "load" it
 by creating the missing symbols, links and mappings.
 For example: ::

    {